ubrant/documents-reader/README.md

 ## Dependencies

-The *Reader* is completely implemented in **Python**.
+The *Reader* is fully implemented in **Python**.
 You need to have python interpreter installed for using it.

 ## Usage